jaredmusil/jaredmusil/content/post/agent-logo.md

 caption = ""
 +++

-The story of the State Farm agent is one of the greatest business partnership of the past decade.
-Almost half of our customers interact exclusively with our knowlegable and dedicated agents.
-As a member of systems, I often have a hard time wrapping my head around exactly how far reaching our agency network is.
-So to peak my curiousity I dicided to scrape some agent data from statefarm.com and plot the corporate logo with each data point corresponding to a single agent.
-I hope you enjoy it as much as I did creating it.
+Lets generate a composite image of the State Farm logo where each point is represented by an individual agent.
+This was pretty fun to make and I hope you enjoy it as much as I did creating it.
+It is pretty simple to swap out the image for something else so feel free to fork and adapt the script for your needs.
+For now, this agent number is hardcoded, but perhaphs in a future post I will update it with a script to scrape the agents names off the .com website.

 ```r
 # clear workspace